-Based substantially upon the airframe of the de Havilland Comet 4C (pictured is XS235), the Nimrod was a new production aircraft with a 6 ft 6 in (1.98 m) shorter, modified pressurized fuselage; an unpressurized, underslung pannier for operational equipment and weapons; and Rolls-Royce Spey turbofan engines (instead of the Avon turbojets of the Comet), with wider air intakes to allow for the greater mass flow.
+Based substantially upon the airframe of the de Havilland D.H.106 Comet C.Mk.4, the Nimrod was a new production aircraft with a 6 ft 6 in (1.98 m) shorter, modified pressurized fuselage; an unpressurized, underslung pannier for operational equipment and weapons; and Rolls-Royce Spey turbofan engines (instead of the Avon turbojets of the Comet), with wider air intakes to allow for the greater mass flow.

 Other external changes included enlarged flight deck main windows and 'eyebrow' windows; ESM and MAD equipment, in glass fiber fairings on top of the fin and in the tailboom respectively; and a searchlight in the starboard wing external fuel tank.
 The search radar was housed in a glass fiber fairing which forms the nose of the unpressurised lower fuselage.